human2l/love-diary-v2/README.md

 ## About us

 Dan and I met on the Internet in 2019, when she was in China and I was in Australia.
 Over time, we gradually discovered that we were just meant to be, and today we have become soul mates.
 However, the Covid-19 broke out in 2020, and we have not been able to meet since then, so I wrote this app, which was originally just a tool for two people to share diaries, and now it has a variety of rich content.
 The app has become a small base for the two of us to have an exotic relationship for several years.
-With the current bad situation in China, we can only continue to maintain a foreign relationship which has already been two and a half years, and she has no chance to get her Chinese passport to come to Australia, I hope we can meet in Australia soon.
+With the current bad situation in China, we can only continue to maintain a foreign relationship which has already been two and a half years, and nowadays it is hard to get a Chinese passport to come to Australia, I hope we can meet in Australia soon.
 Kai loves Dan forever.

 <!-- Markdown link & img dfn's -->